I may earn a commission if you click on links in this post and make a purchase.

 Do Less

 Simply stop the madness.
-We do not have to busy every second of every day.
+We do not have to be busy every second of every day.
 No one can do all the things.
 No one.
 So quit trying.

 Many of us have lots of interests and that’s okay, even good.
 However, there are only so many hours in the day and we all have to choose how to spend them.
 This will mean making tough decisions from time-to-time.
 We will have to choose now and then between helping organize the charity fundraiser or saying no so that we can hone a skill or simply rest.